pass-antibiotics/pass-antibiotics.github.io/research/BugWatch/index.md

 ---
 title: Bug Watch
 description: >
-  Bug Watch is a cohort of community households recording symptoms, severity,
-    and use of antimicrobials in the population of England.
-With Bug Watch, we can learn more about differences are between people who get infection symptoms and go to the doctor, compared with those who do not go to the doctor.
+  Bug Watch was a cohort study of people in the community in England who recorded information about common infection symptoms and use of healthcare services.
+Using data from Bug Watch, we can learn how often people go to the doctor and take antibiotics for their symptoms.
 hide_description: false
 menu: false
 order: 4
+accent_color:          rgb(143,153,62)
 permalink: /research/Bug-Watch
 ---